wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 occupies 42 bits, and the remaining 22 bytes are be used for status bits, coherence states, and other metadata.
 No associative lookup is performed on accesses, as the tag to be checked can be instantly determined and then compared with the requested address.
+On either a read or write miss, the current entry is evicted, and written back if it is dirty.
+The entry is then populated with the new address and data.